-The overall architecture of the system is shown in Figure 5.22.
+The overall architecture of the system is shown in Figure 24.
 Note: Macrodiversity (as indicated in the figure) is not necessary in TDD due to the TDMA component, and has not been included in the current specifications.

-Currently, these specifications are developed within the Third Generation Partnership Project (3GPP) where the participating SDOs are ARIB, CWTS, ETSI, T1, TTA and TTC.
+6 Currently, these specifications are developed within the Third Generation Partnership Project (3GPP) where the participating SDOs are ARIB, CWTS, ETSI, T1, TTA and TTC.

-4 It is anticipated that following furtherAn initiatives is currently running in 3GPP with the goal to integrate TD-SCDMA as the "Low-chip-rate TDD option" in Release 2000 of a harmonised joint UTRA TDD solution will be developed in 3GPP.
+7 It is anticipated that following furtherAn initiatives is running in 3GPP with the goal to integrate TD-SCDMA as the "Low-chip-rate TDD option" of a harmonised joint UTRA TDD concept solution will be developed in 3GPP.
+A specific Work Item for Release 2000 called "Low-chip-rate TDD option" was approved in 3GPP TSG RAN and work is on going.